Slow Cooking: How Slow Cookers Work

 Learn about slow cooker times and get your free conversion download in the article Slow Cooker Conversion Times.

-Golden Rules for Using a Slow Cooker
+Golden Rules: Learn How to Use a Slow Cooker

 - Carrots, onions, garlic, and potatoes must be washed and cut into uniform pieces.
 Place them at the bottom of your pot when cooking.